rbroek/objectiv.io/docs/taxonomy/abstract-contexts/AbstractLocationContext.md

 import Mermaid from '@theme/Mermaid';

-This is the abstract parent of all Location Contexts.
-LocationContexts are used to populate a [Tracker's](/docs/tracking/core-concepts/trackers) or
+This is the abstract parent of all [Location Contexts](/docs/taxonomy/location-contexts).
+Location Contexts are used to populate a [Tracker's](/docs/tracking/core-concepts/trackers) or
 [Event's](/docs/tracking/core-concepts/events) `location_stack` properties.
 A Location Stack is meant to describe accurately where an [Event](/docs/tracking/core-concepts/events) originated in the UI, e.g. Sections, Menus, etc.